microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 )
 ```

 The example above will try to use text-ada-001, gpt-3.5-turbo-instruct, and text-davinci-003 iteratively, until a valid json string is returned or the last config is used.
-One can also repeat the same model in the list for multiple times to try one model multiple times for increasing the robustness of the final response.
+One can also repeat the same model in the list for multiple times (with different seeds) to try one model multiple times for increasing the robustness of the final response.

 *Advanced use case: Check this [blogpost](/blog/2023/05/18/GPT-adaptive-humaneval) to find how to improve GPT-4's coding performance from 68% to 90% while reducing the inference cost.*